- Our Work

-USAID has aimed to strengthen the separation of powers, fight corruption and encourage more effective and participatory governance through a variety of activities with national and local governments, the Electoral Commission, civil society, political parties and unrepresented groups.
+In the aftermath of the Lord’s Resistance Army (LRA) conflict in Northern Uganda, USAID programs address emerging access to justice issues and sources of tension, such as land disputes, the discovery of oil, cultural and ethnic diversity and residual effects of the LRA conflict in northern Uganda.
+USAID works to strengthen the separation of powers, fight corruption and encourage more effective and participatory governance through a variety of activities with national and local governments, the Electoral Commission, civil society, political parties and unrepresented groups.

-USAID also works with civil society to broaden citizen participation and strengthen grassroots organizations, enabling them to effectively promote reforms at both the national and local level, including advocacy on issues surrounding gender equity, human rights and corruption.
-USAID is committed to supporting free and fair elections; strengthening national and local governments, as well as civil society; and building the capacity of institutions and systems to combat corruption.
+In addition, USAID also works with civil society to broaden citizen participation and strengthen grassroots organizations, enabling them to effectively promote reforms at both the national and local level, including advocacy on issues surrounding gender equity, human rights and corruption.
+USAID is committed to supporting free and fair elections, strengthening national and local governments as well as civil society and building the capacity of institutions and systems to combat corruption.

 Governance and Rule of Law